-I was asked and flown out to be their Keynote Speaker for this year's graduating class of 2014.
-I am sincerely honored and moved to hear these girls stories.
-It has been a great experience meeting everyone who has made Circle De Luz a possibility and touched to see there is hope and great things happening all across the US.
-I'll always remember these girls smiles and know big things will continue in the young aspiring minds.
-This is why I chose education.
-This is why I do what I do.
-If I can leave the world a little better before I leave, then I have found my purpose.
+I was asked and flown out to be their Keynote Speaker for the graduating class of 2014.
+I was honored and moved to hear the girl's stories.
+It was a great experience meeting everyone who has made Circle De Luz a possibility and touched to see there is hope and great things happening all across the US.
+If I can leave the world a little better before my departure, then I found my purpose.

 Always Dream Big

-I know you all have faced all kinds of doubts and uncertainties when you first began this program.
-Let me tell you I know exactly where you are coming from.
-My parents immigrated to this country a few months before my birth with my sister leaving everything.
-They left their parents, their families, their possessions….
+I know you have faced all kinds of doubts and uncertainties when you first began this program.
+I know exactly where you are coming from.
+My parents immigrated to this country a few months before my birth leaving everything.
+They left their parents, families, and possessions.
 Everything.
-They came with hope to find a better opportunity for us.
+They came with the hope to find a better opportunity for their children.

-My parents didn’t speak a word of English yet.
+My parents didn’t speak English.
 My mom had not graduated from high school.
-My father needed to start all over because they didn’t honor any of his electrical training from Ecuador.
+My father needed to start all over because the US didn’t honor any of his electrical training from Ecuador.
 What my parents did have is the drive to make it.
 A cousin of ours opened his apartment to the four of us—my dad, mom, sister, and myself—slept on one mattress in their living room those beginning years.
 My mom began cleaning homes and working at a fast food restaurant earning the CA minimum wage of $3.35 in 1984.
 My dad worked from job to job early mornings to sometimes graveyard shifts while attending night school to learn English.
 Sometimes there would be no work.
 Sometimes minimum wage wasn’t enough, but my mom still found ways to cook and feed her children sacrificing her meals often.
 She later told us there were many nights she would go to bed hungry.
-I saw it in my parent’s hands then… and I can see it in my parent’s hands now: the calluses of endless hours of physical labor to try to make it.
+I saw it in my parent’s hands then and I can see it in my parent’s hands now: the calluses of endless hours of physical labor to try to make it.
 Despite how much we may have struggled financially, they always came home and told me over and over: we are doing this so you don’t have to.
-Dream big, work hard, and the opportunities will open.

-Naturally, parents want their children to have a better life than they did.
+Naturally, parents want their children to have a better life than they do.
 They never let me settle for less than my best.
-So it began, I did everything I could to be good at what I was doing.
-At that time as a little girl, it was school.
-I read every book I could get my hands on.
-I spent summers hours on end at the library or bookstore-- studying, reading, and allowing my mind to explore the possibility of what was out there.
+As a little girl, I read every book I could get my hands on.
+I spent summer hours on end at the library or bookstore-- studying, reading, and allowing my mind to explore the possibility of what was out there.
 The more I learned, the more I craved.

 I didn’t know what was the new hip song at the time.
-I couldn’t tell you what hot TV show everyone was talking about.
-I couldn’t even name the mainstream movie stars.
+I couldn’t tell you what TV show was trending.
+I couldn’t even name mainstream movie stars.
 What I could do was create, explore, and challenge my mind in ways most children couldn’t.
 I questioned everything.
 I explored and researched everything.
-I still do… I would rush home from school, do my homework, then rush to the library or catch up on more periodicals.
-I would win academic competition after competition and even win city-wide art competitions.
-Because I was naturally smart and talented?
-No. I spent hours and hours at the craft of learning.
+I still do.
+I rushed home from school, did my homework, then rushed to the library to catch up on more periodicals.
+I won academic competitions and city-wide art competitions as I spent hours at the craft of learning.
 Years later, I ran 100 marathons over half of them in 3:35 or faster by age 28 marking me as the fastest and youngest Latina in the world to do so.
-Because I was naturally fast?
-No. I spent hours and hours at the craft of practice.
-I lost a few toenails in the beginning but they all grow back.
+I spent hours at the craft of practice.
+I lost a few toenails in the beginning, but they grow back.
 I began to learn what were the habits of the successful.
 Interestingly, what I learned was my parents practiced those habits of success just as the very wealthy figures of our time do.
 My parents who came with nothing to this country scrutinized for being immigrants who didn’t speak English now live comfortably in a small home still working earning moderate wages.
-They speak clear English and are very successful in my eyes.
-They are not rich in material possessions; but they are wealthy in happiness.
-I have learned through working hard and living my passion that happiness is success.
+They speak English and are successful in my eyes.
+They are not rich in material possessions; however, they are wealthy in happiness.
+I have learned through working hard and living with passion that happiness is success.

 2. BE PERSISTENT.
 If something doesn’t go your way, try again and again and again.
 The greatest inventions and triumphs of our time didn’t happen on the first try.